toji/toji.dev/webgpu-gltf-case-study/index.md

 [![Sample 3 screenshot](./media/sample-03.jpg)
 Click to launch **Sample 03 - Pipeline Caching**](https://toji.github.io/webgpu-gltf-case-study/03-pipeline-caching.html)

 For example, look at the stats for the "buggy" model on this page.
-In the prevous sample, we were calling `setPipeline()` 236 times every frame.
+In the previous sample, we were calling `setPipeline()` 236 times every frame.
 With the changes described above we're now calling it once!
 And we're setting buffers less too, 444 times vs 708 in the previous sample.

 A tradeoff is that we're calling `setBindGroup()` more now (237 times vs 191 in the previous sample), so we've traded off significantly less `setPipeline()` calls for more `setBindGroup()` calls.
 But that's OK! `setBindGroup()` is generally a cheaper operation AND we can use some additional tricks to reduce those calls too.